Skip to main contentSkip to navigationSkip to footer

 Impact on Your Mortgage

-- Higher monthly repayments
+• Higher monthly repayments after a rate rise

-- Increased interest charges over the life of the loan
+• Changed interest charges over the life of the loan

 RBA's Current Outlook